Crawl budget is the number of pages that search engine crawlers are allowed to visit on your website.

 Hacked Pages

-If your website has been hacked, it’s likely that there will be a large number of malicious URLs added to your site.
+If your website has been hacked, there will likely be a large number of malicious URLs added to your site.

 These pages can consume a lot of crawl budget without providing any value.